Summer of protest: Chance for change, but obstacles exposed | WTOP

 Federal police reform stalled on Capitol Hill after an initial burst of movement.
 Nationwide, since late May, there have been at least 450 pieces of policing reform proposals introduced in 31 states, according to a count by the National Conference of State Legislatures.
 Many states had finished their normal legislative session at the time of Floyd’s death and are planning to address police accountability next year.

-Breanna Wright, 24, of Louisville participated in more than 20 demonstrations in her hometown, where Breonna Taylor, a Black woman, was killed by police in March.
+Breanna Wright, 24, of Louisville, Kentucky, participated in more than 20 demonstrations in her hometown, where Breonna Taylor, a Black woman, was killed by police in March.
 Wright says she remains focused on turning the protests into action.

 “Everyone is putting Black Lives Matter on the street, Black Lives Matter in their windows,” she said.
 “That changes nothing for me because next week they’ll murder me on your Black Lives Matter decorated street.”